iam-sachinverma/covvalent-assignment/README.md

 1. Download and install Postman.

-2. Open Postman File Folder and import the provided `covvalent.postman_collection.json` file.
+2. Open Postman and import the provided `covvalent.postman_collection.json` file ( which is located inside Postman File Folder ) by clicking on "Import" in the top left corner.

 3. Use the imported collection to test the API endpoints.

+   **Note:** Replace `<port_number>` in the URLs with the port number on which your server is running.

 ## License